playday3008/GTAV-Beast-Hunt-Helper/README.md

-# GTA V Beast Hunt Helper
+# GTA V Beast/Yeti/Sasquatch/Bigfoot Hunt Helper

 Mod for Grand Theft Auto V that will draw a line from player to target checkpoint through path nodes.
-So you would not need to use your hearing abilities to find path nodes.
+So you would not need to use your hearing abilities to find path nodes anymore.

 ## Building